4 stages of receding hairline

-4 Stages of a Receding Hairline: What Causes It and How to Stop?
+7 Stages of a Receding Hairline: What Causes It and How Can I Stop It?

 Let’s tackle a topic that hits close to home for many of us - the receding hairline.
 Yep, that thing that has us all checking the mirror and wondering where our luscious locks are going.
 Don’t worry we’ve got your back.

-Receding hairline normally begins with the hairline gradually moving upward and can progress to more hair loss in the frontal area.
-A receding hairline is the first sign of male pattern baldness, which usually progresses in four stages.
+A receding hairline normally begins with the hairline gradually moving upward and progresses to more hair loss in the frontal area.
+A receding hairline is the first sign of male pattern baldness, which progresses in seven stages.
 Let's look at these stages of a receding hairline:

 Stage 1: Minimal Recession

 At this stage, the hairline has moved back quite a bit.
-The forehead area looks larger, and more of the scalp is visible.
-The hair recession forms a semicircle shape around the front and sides of the head.
-There are wider gaps between the hairs, making the scalp easier to see.
+The forehead looks larger and more scalp is visible.
+The recession forms more of a semicircle shape around the front and sides of the head, and the gaps between hairs are wider, making the scalp easier to see.

 What Causes Receding Hairline?